thierry-martinez/clangml/README.md

 ## Introduction

-It is a complete rewritting of the previous clangml (clangml versions <4.0.0): the bindings now rely on automatically generated C stubs to libclang, with some extensions when libclang is incomplete.
+This library is a complete rewritting of the previous clangml (clangml versions <4.0.0): the bindings now rely on automatically generated C stubs to libclang, with some extensions when libclang is incomplete.
 Contrary to old clangml versions, the versions of clangml from 4.0.0 are